bmills23/MySQL_Express_EJS_Blog_Framework/readme.md

 -Install nodemon globally (npm i nodemon -g); this is unneccesary but helps with debugging

--Navigate to the root directory and run the script npm run devStart
+-Navigate to the root directory and run the script npm run devStart to launch the website

--Register new user at localhost:3000/register or navigate manually with the UI
+-Register new user at localhost:3000/register or navigate manually with the UI; the user now has access to the site's editing functions; recommended to remove any possible registration following this